30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Cancer patients seeking active treatment

-CancerCare is an organization that provides free support services and information on the challenges of cancer.
-For example, financial and emotional challenges are covered.
+CancerCare is an organization that provides free support services and information on the challenges of cancer, including financial and emotional challenges.
 CancerCare’s Financial Assistance Program offers some financial assistance for cancer-related costs like child care and transportation.
-Both of these costs can be covered by the program for people with any cancer diagnosis.
+The program can cover both of these costs for people with lung cancer.
 They also created the Co-Payment Assistance Foundation to provide specific help with managing insurance copays.

 Cancer Type: Any